Terwilliger69105/69105.github.io/nimu.md

 **December 14th, 2016 - 01:38:22**

 Mother won't stop crying.
 Father was yelling at her.
 He says she's purposefully stopping his pregnancy attempts.
 He grabbed me and dragged me to their room.
 He made me watch him breed her.
 He put himself in my mouth.
 Mother screamed out.
 I gagged.
 The taste was disgusting.
 He hit her.
 He said I have to learn for when I turn sixteen.
 He pulled out a gun to threaten us.
 She wanted him to kill us.
 He didn't.
 I wish he did.
 That would have got him killed.
 Bitch.

 ---

+**July 15th, 2016 - 21:37:45**

+Emi left Kipola today.
+She couldn't keep living where she was.
+She says men were harassing her.
+Something about her father dying.
+I wish my father would die.
+But not every parent is like mine.
+Maybe I don't understand death.
+She said she hopes we meet again.
+I hope so.
+Please Eyes.
+Guide her to safety.
+Guide her to a new family.
+Keep her safe.
+She's a good being.
+Let us meet again.

+---

+**January 1st, 2014 - 00:00:31**

+I got to go to Emi's home for the new year.
+Her family is nice.
+Her Mother loves her.
+Her Father loves her.
+I wish my parents loved me.

+---

+**November 14th, 2012 - 23:10:59**

+The nice girl is named Emi.
+She said we can be friends.
+I want to be friends.
+Mother let me go visit her.
+Emi loves drawing.
+I want to see her more.
+Father wasn't happy that I made a friend.
+He says he'll have her killed as soon as she can.
+Mother won't let him.
+Mother told me to enjoy myself.

+---

+**November 13th, 2012 - 17:00:07**

+A nice girl told me she liked my notebook.
+She enjoyed my drawings.
+She was happy to see someone else writing.
+It made me happy too.
+She had a sketch pad.
+She was older than me.
+I like her.
+I hope we can be friends.

+---